Discendi-Studiosus/Discendi-Studiosus.github.io/_posts/2019-6-11-Legacy_Industrial_Revolution.md

 ---
 layout: post
-title: Legacy of the Industrial Revolution: Marxism and the Malthusian Trap
+title: Legacy of the Industrial Revolution
 ---

 Although the Industrial Revolution is not exactly a classics subject, it is a topic I have been interested in for a while now.
 Here's an essay that I wrote about its legacy.